 The writings in my book, on this blog, The Team TLC blog, facebook, and instagram have been and are culled directly from my life experiences.
 I openly share the ups and downs of my personal and family life.

 In mid 2016 I began to write poetry inspired by the nature photographs I make.
 I share these first on instagram, then on facebook, and ultimately on this blog.

 Lillian has a chromosome abnormality simply called 18p-.
 This means she is missing the short arm of chromosome #18.
 Fortunately, the evening the diagnosis was delivered in December 2004, I found an organization by the name of Chromosome 18 Registry and Research Society.
 This group and all members are amazing.

-We call ourselves Team TLC to correspond with the first letters of each of our names and we are seventeen months into a living-in-a-tiny-home adventure.
+We call ourselves Team TLC to correspond with the first letters of each of our names and we are 4 years into a living-in-a-tiny-home adventure.
 In addition, we are an unschooling family.
 Thomas and Lillian focus on what interests each of them and learn about that topic.
 I act as a facilitator and provide assistance when asked or needed.